German Priovate Health Insurance FAQs

 If you move abroad, many private health insurance providers in Germany offer international coverage for medical emergencies.
 However, for long-term stays, you may need to adjust your policy.
 It’s important to consult your insurer to ensure you have adequate coverage while living overseas.

-For more information on this, visit our page on moving abroad with private health insurance.
+For more information on international coverage, visit moving abroad with private health insurance.

 Private health insurance premiums in Germany are partially tax-deductible.
 The portion of your premiums that cover essential healthcare services can be deducted from your taxable income.
 This can be especially beneficial for high-income earners, as it helps reduce your overall tax burden.

-For more information, visit our page on tax benefits of private health insurance in Germany.
+For more on the tax benefits of PKV, visit tax benefits of private health insurance in Germany.

 If you lose your job, you may need to switch to public health insurance (GKV) if you become unemployed.
 However, if you become self-employed or start freelancing, you can continue with your private health insurance (PKV).
 It's essential to discuss your options with your insurer during this time of transition.